Ever wonder if your THC vape cart could hit smoother, taste better, or just feel stronger?

 For optimal results, check the manufacturer's recommendations for your delta 8 cartridge and adjust the voltage as needed.

 We've given you the best vape voltages for live resin carts, THC distillate, and more, but what do these numbers mean for temperature?
-Generally speaking, different cannabis formulas will burn at slightly different temperatures even at the same voltage setting.
+Generally speaking, different cannabis oil formulas will burn at slightly different temperatures even at the same voltage setting.

 Still, we can make some simple vape voltage to temperature conversions to get a good idea of the temps used.
 Here are the approximate temperatures for three primary vape settings: